Daniel-Sinkin/Daniel-Sinkin/README.md

 # 👋
 Hey there, I'm Daniel a somewhat recent mathematics masters graduate with a minor in computer science.
 During my degree I mostly focussed on Differential and Symplectic Geometry.
 Afterwards I've started to become more interested in programming topics and been mostly focussed on that.

-I am very proficient in Python, somewhat proficient in C++ and Rust and have some experience in Haskell, C# and C.
+I am very proficient in Python, proficient in C++, somewhat proficient in Rust and have some experience in Haskell, C# and C.

 My big areas of interest are Data Science and AI, Computer Graphics (in particular technical art), numerical programming and building tools to increase productivity.